burke/zeus/contributing.md

 # Reporting issues

-I'd love it if you could use this template, but it's not necessary:
+I'd love it if you could use this template for bug reports, but it's not necessary:

 ```
 ## Description of Problem